 You have your music, your vision, and you are eager to make that first move in the world of Music Publicity.
-But before I jump into what you’re here for, the nine critical things you should now about Music Publicity, we need to be sure that your ready to begin such a relationship with the media.
+But before I jump into what you’re here for, the nine critical things you should know about Music Publicity, we need to be sure that you’re ready to begin such a relationship with the media.
 It’s not a matter of feeling ready, it’s a matter of being ready.

 Before you even begin thinking about PR, you need to have what I refer to as your social media house in order.
 This is your foundation.
 You need to have your presence sufficiently established online from your website to your blog to your Twitter profile.
 You won’t get the results you want from your PR campaign if you don’t have a strong internet presence.
 WHY? because if the lights are on and no one is home no blog will care!
 Capiche?